FREE BUDGET WORKSHEET DOWNLOAD!

-It's nearly the middle of February (already??), and that means statistically speaking, many people have already given up on their New Years resolutions.
-But if you're wanting to set some goals to get even just a wee bit healthier this year and just not sure where to start or what to do, don't worry – we're here to help!
+It's February (already??), and that means statistically speaking, many people have already given up on their New Years resolutions.
+Yikes.
+If you've been wanting to set some goals to get even just a wee bit healthier this year and just not sure where to start or what to do, don't worry – we're here to help!

-Here are some of the things that the PPP Team Members are doing this year – ranging from small goals to big goals and everything in between!
+Below are some of the things that the PPP Team Members are doing this year – ranging from small goals to big goals and everything in between!
 (Pssst – If you're already checking off the “exercise” box in your Home Planner every day, we'd LOVE to hear what you're doing and what your goals are this year, too! 🙂 )

-Even though I feel like I've struggled with my weight forever, over the last few years I feel like I have a (fairly?!) good handle on a reasonable weight for me, and have figured out (at least for now?) what works best for my body.
+Even though I feel like I've struggled with my weight for forever, over the last few years I feel like I have a (fairly?!) good handle on a reasonable weight for me, and have figured out what works best for my body (at least for now?).
 After working on my weight loss goals truly almost my entire life, I'm incredibly aware that I constantly need to cycle what I'm doing, so if I try something and it doesn't work well, I'm pretty willing to swap to a new plan.

 I don't focus as much on carb cycling the way the Faster Way to Fat Loss program recommends (I probably should, but since I've been pretty content with my weight I haven't worried too much over it!).
 I do still “fast” most days from 8PM until 12PM, and then log my food into my Noom app on my best days.